Dream baby dream

 Alan Vega was a minority, he created with an angle unnoticed by most and carved grooves in places they simply did not belong.
 On a fixed speed of 100 miles per hour, the New York-born musician was unflinching in his ambition and utterly uncompromising in his output, never settling for mediocrity.
 From that pulse-racing Ghost Rider riff, to the palpable electronics of Wipeout Beat and through the startlingly beautiful Dream Baby Dream, Vega’s output was nothing less than relentless.

 Alongside partner in crime Martin Rev, the duo terrorised audiences with their visceral and confrontational live performances, as Rev threw down industrial synth beats, Vega would cut himself onstage, lunge at his audience and brandish a length of motorcycle chain.
-Suicide were the band punk wanted to be.
+Suicide were the band punks thought were too wild.

 A true musical pioneer who dedicated his life to his art, Vega realised his vision with an innate passion that challenged musical convention and forged progressive sounds that changed music forever.
 His is a legacy that inspired the likes of Jesus And Mary Chain, Thurston Moore, Nick Cave, New Order, LCD Soundsystem, MIA and Bruce Springsteen, who once declared, “If Elvis came back from the dead, I think he would sound like Alan Vega.”